Jenny Morris (musician)

 Jennifer Patricia Morris (born 29 September 1956) is a New Zealand-Australian singer-songwriter.
 Her first success came with New Zealand band the Crocodiles, who had a top 20 hit single with "Tears".
 Re-locating to Sydney in February 1981, she was a backing vocalist for various groups and formed a trio, QED, in 1983.

 Morris provided backing vocals for INXS on their 1984 album, The Swing.
 She then recorded a duet with lead singer, Michael Hutchence, on a cover of Nancy Sinatra and Lee Hazlewood's hit "Jackson"; it was included as a bonus track on the March 1985 (cassette only) INXS EP, Dekadance, which reached number two on the Australian Kent Music Report Albums Chart.
 Morris worked on their 1985–1986 Listen Like Thieves World Tour.

 Her solo career includes top five Australian Recording Industry Association (ARIA) albums with Shiver in 1989 and Honeychild in 1991, and her top five ARIA singles are "She Has to Be Loved" and "Break in the Weather".
 These albums and singles also peaked in the top ten on the Recording Industry Association of New Zealand (RIANZ) charts.

-Morris has won two ARIA Music Awards for 'Best Female Artist' in 1987 and 1988 and was nominated for the same award in 1992.
+Morris has won the ARIA Award for Best Female Artist twice, in 1987 and 1988 and was nominated for the same award in 1992.
 In 2003, on Australia Day (26 January), Morris became an Australian citizen and in 2010 she received the Medal of the Order of Australia.
+Morris has played a significant role in shaping the Australian music industry through leadership and advocacy especially as board member and then chair of the board of APRA.

-Life and music career
+On 11 June 2026, Morris was inducted in the ARIA Hall of Fame.

-Early years and the Crocodiles
+Early life and education

-Jenny Morris was born in Tokoroa, New Zealand, and grew up in Hamilton with three brothers (Alistair, Rhys and Tam) and four sisters (Maxine, Bronte, Joanne and Shanley).
+Jennifer Patricia Morris was born on 29 September 1956 in Tokoroa, New Zealand, and grew up in Hamilton with three brothers (Alistair, Rhys and Tam) and four sisters (Maxine, Bronte, Joanne and Shanley).
 (Note: For full name including diminutive see Australasian Performing Right Association search result for songwriter and performer of "Get Some Humour".